guilhermeandre/humber/courses/tools-and-workflow-for-the-web/classes/4/questions.md

 mkdir my-new-folder

-4. Write the command (or commands) that will attempt to delete a folder named 'my-nonexistent-folder' and display the following message when the commands fails: 'Whoops, cannot delete a folder that does not exist'. rmdir my-nonexistent-folder | echo "Whoops, cannot delete a folder that does not exist'
+4. Write the command (or commands) that will attempt to delete a folder named 'my-nonexistent-folder' and display the following message when the commands fails: 'Whoops, cannot delete a folder that does not exist'. rmdir my-nonexistent-folder || echo 'Whoops, cannot delete a folder that does not exist'

-5. Write the command (or commands) that will navigate to your desktop, and then to the parent folder. cd desktop cd ..
+5. Write the command (or commands) that will navigate to your desktop, and then to the parent folder. cd ~ && cd ..

 6. Write the command (or commands) that will tell you the location of the Z Shell. which bash